 Current sophomores and juniors whose parents/guardians are Heartland Power Cooperative members are eligible to apply.
-Email firstname.lastname@example.org or call 641-584-2251 to let us know you are interested.
-We'll send you additional information on Youth Tour and a booklet that will be useful when completing the quiz.
+Email email@example.com or call 641-584-2251 with questions or for more information about Youth Tour.

-You will also need to complete and return the following documents by March 1, 2023.
+To apply, please complete and return the following document by March 1, 2024.